pnp/PnP-Transformation/JDP.Transformation.HttpCommands/README.md

 # Overview #
 SharePoint remote APIs are really powerful and can be used for managing broad spectrum of the different options in site or in list level.
 There are however still some limitations compared to the functionalities which have been available using server side APIs.
 These limitations are being addressed gradually in the client side object model or in other remote techniques, but as a short term workaround we can quite often use so called HTTP remote operations pattern to achieve the needed functionality.

-**Notice** that this pattern should only be used when there’s no alternatives with out of the box APIs.
+**Notice** that this pattern should only be used when thereï¿½s no alternatives with out of the box APIs.
 This pattern will also cause dependency on the html and control structure on the pages, so if control identifiers will change, code has to be changed as well.

 # Solution #
 This solution implements HTTP remote operations pattern for the following scenarios: